 UNICEF Winter Clothes Help Syrian Children Weather the Cold

-Reem just got some new clothes.
-Like any 10-year-old with a new outfit, she can't wait to show them off.
+Reem (below) just got some new clothes.
+Like any 11-year-old with a new outfit, she can't wait to show them off.

 "The first thing that I will do with my new clothes is to wear them to school," says Reem.

-You can help protect Syria's children from the cold this winter.
+Please help protect Syria's children from the cold this winter.
 The UNICEF Inspired Gifts collection offers winter clothing to fit children of all ages.